JFan2016/CarND-Advanced-Lane-Lines/README.md

 technique so long as one already has a good estimate of the model fit parameters.
 Note that, because this function does *not* apply the sliding window technique, it cannot draw the sliding windows.
-Therefore, the last parameter returned isn `None`.
+Therefore, the last parameter returned is `None`.

     def detect_lines(warped_binary, left_fit, right_fit):